 This information outlines some of the problems you or your child may have at school and the general procedures which can be used to resolve a problem.

-If you can't resolve the problem using the general procedures you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you can't resolve the problem using the general procedures you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 The following terms are used:-

 - Parent - this means either or both parents, or the pupil’s guardian, or another person who has parental responsibility for the pupil

 - Education Authority - education department ot the local council.